-My theremin studio is now open to students for theremin lessons in person and over Skype!
+My theremin studio is now open to students for theremin lessons in person and over Zoom!
 If you are interested in booking a theremin lesson please send me a message on the Contact Page.

 Lesson Services